twhipple/Web_Scraping_Books/README.md

 ![](https://raw.githubusercontent.com/twhipple/Web_Scraping_Books/main/Images/vidar-nordli-mathisen-B7j5sAKeTxQ-unsplash.jpg)

 *This is what you get when you Google 'web-scraping'.
 Kinda nice really.
-Source: /Vidar Nordli Mathisen, unsplash.com*
+Source: Vidar Nordli Mathisen, unsplash.com*

 ## Built With: